team-zhsa/zelda-hsa/README.md

 # The Legend of Zelda : Hyrule's Adventure

+## About

-Current version : Alpha 1.16.1
+**Current version : Alpha 1.16.1**

+This repository contains the essential data files from the Solarus Action-RPG game *The Legend of Zelda: Hyrule's Adventure*.
+To learn more about Solarus, see the [Solarus website](https://www.solarus-games.org).
+This project is currently in development and isn't complete so your game may crash.
+If you encounter something which seems wrong, please [create a new issue](https://github.com/team-zhsa/zelda-hsa/issues/new?assignees=&labels=bug%2C+invalid&template=bug_report.md&title=) (you need to create a GitHub account).

+- **Release Date:** N/C
+- **Players:** 1
+- **Length:** N/C
+- **License:** Copyright, CC BY-SA 4.0, GPL v3
+- **Language:** French

+## Legal information

 This project is meant to be a successor to The Legend of Zelda : A Link Between Worlds.
 This project is made for free only as an attempt to learn how video game making works and for Fair Use.
 The Legend of Zelda, and all of characters, sprites, musics, sounds, content involving this franchise are intellectual property of their respective owners.

-## How to play the game?
+- Source code is licensed under the terms of the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.html) (GPL v3).
+- Resources are licensed under the terms of the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA 4.0).
+- Graphics, sounds and names that belong to Nintendo are copyrighted.

+To learn more about the detailed licensing, please see the [project database](/project_db.dat).

+## Installation instructions

-1. Download solarus at this website: https://solarus-games.org/en/solarus/download
+1. Download the Solarus Laucher at [this website](https://solarus-games.org/download/).
-2. Select the version you want: if you're a developper, then download the Quest Editor.
-It takes a time to understand it however.
-Else, just download the Launcher, on the left.
-3. Now download the game by clicking "releases" on the right side, then on "tags".
+2. Now download the game by clicking "releases" on the right side, then on "tags".
-4. Search for the latest release, then download the zip file attached.
+3. Search for the latest release, then download the zip file attached.
 4. Create a folder named "data" anywhere in your computer, it will contain the data files.
 5. Extract the ZIP you downloaded in the data folder.
 6. The data folder must be in another folder, which you will select as the game.
 7. With Solarus Quest Launcher, select the folder containing the data folder.
 8. You're ready!